Celery Salad with Parmigiano-Reggiano + Walnuts

 It’s a small and unassuming place.

-That’s tucked away and off the beaten path.
+And off the beaten path.

-Trattoria Mariposa has practically no online presence.
+It has practically no online presence.

 And it packed nearly every minute it is open.

-This past trip, our meal started with a celery salad with parmigiano-reggiano and walnuts.
-It was tossed heavily in olive oil and sprinkled generously with salt and pepper.
+This past trip, our meal started with this celery salad.
+Just a few ingredients that sing together.
+Celery, Parmigiano-Reggiano and walnuts.
+As usual, it was tossed heavily in olive oil and sprinkled generously with salt and pepper.
 It was crunchy and basic but anything but boring.
-Celery kept popping up everywhere we went.
-And it was at all of the winter markets.
-And even though I’ve always been a big celery fan, it captured my heart all over again.

-Celery has a lot of natural umami, and while I’m typically not a fan of nuts in my salads, the walnuts balance out flavors beautifully.
-If you aren’t into nuts, or are allergic, raw pumpkin seeds could work.
+And while I’m typically not a fan of nuts in my salads, the walnuts balance out flavors beautifully.
+If you aren’t into nuts, or you are allergic, raw pumpkin seeds would work great.
 One thing you can’t really skip here though, is the cheese.
+This salad is all about the cheese.
+The king of cheeses for that matter.

 So a word about Parmigiano-Reggiano.
 A hard, salty unpasteurized cow’s milk cheese exclusively from the Emilia-Romanga region of Italy.
 The word, Parmesan is often used generically for various simulations of this cheese.
-And you can use Parmigiano-Reggiano, Parmesan or Pecorino Romano interchangeably in this recipe.
+And although it is not the same, you can use Parmigiano-Reggiano, Parmesan or Pecorino Romano interchangeably in this recipe.
 Whatever you find or prefer is okay with me.

-If you love celery as much as me, here are some of my favorite celery recipes from the archives.
+Here are some of my favorite celery recipes from the archives.

 Savory Apple Salad with Celery + Peanuts